 Two other features of Swyneshed’s theory should be at least mentioned, although our understanding of his view does not yet allow a thorough treatment of them.
 Along with other authors (e.g., Buridan), he explicitly holds that while valid inference does not always preserve truth, it does preserve the property of signifying as is the case.
 Second, Swyneshed explicitly considers a situation where a = ‘a does not signify as is the case’, and says that a is neither true nor false in that situation.
 This is the only known case of a medieval author’s actually allowing failure of bivalence for insolubles, even though several authors refer to (and reject) such theories.

-It is the last condition that is the focal point for Heytesbury's attack.
-He holds that in the casus where Socrates himself says just ‘Socrates is uttering a falsehood’ and nothing else, his proposition cannot, on pain of contradiction, signify just as it normally does (“precisely as its words pretend,” as he puts it).
+It is the last condition that is the focal point for Heytesbury’s attack.
+He holds that in the casus where Socrates himself says just ‘Socrates is uttering a falsehood’ and nothing else, his proposition cannot, on pain of contradiction, signify just as it normally does (precise sicut verba communiter pretendunt, as he puts it).
 If it does signify as it normally does, it must signify some other way as well.

 How else might it signify?
 Heytesbury did not think it was his duty to answer that question, as Bradwardine did.
-The proposition's additional signification cannot be predicted, given the conventionality of spoken and written language.
+The proposition’s additional signification cannot be predicted, given the arbitrariness of spoken and written language.
 Depending on what else it signifies, different verdicts about the proposition are appropriate.
-In short, Heytesbury's strategy is to say, “You tell me exactly what Socrates's statement signifies, and I'll tell you first of all whether the case you describe is possible, and if it is, I'll tell you whether his statement is true or false.”
+In short, Heytesbury’s strategy is to say,

-Gregory of Rimini's main writing was done in the 1340s.
-Although today we know of no text or passage of his that discusses insolubles, there must have been one, because in 1372 Peter of Ailly cites Gregory's theory in some detail and uses it in writing his own treatise on insolubles.
-(Peter of Ailly 1980.)
-See Section 4.2 below.
+Gregory of Rimini’s main writing was done in the 1340s.
+Although today we know of no text or passage of his that discusses insolubles, there must have been one, because in 1372 Peter of Ailly cites Gregory’s theory in some detail and uses it in writing his own treatise on insolubles (see Peter of Ailly [P-CI], and Section 4.2 below).

 In the absence of any text by Gregory on the topic, we cannot be sure that he reasoned like this from Heytesbury’s position.
 But for whatever reason, he apparently did confine insolubles to spoken and written language; for Gregory there are no insolubles in mental language.
 An insoluble proposition in spoken or written language corresponds to and expresses not the mental proposition one would normally expect on the basis of the usual linguistic conventions, but a complex and non-paradoxical mental proposition.